komodoooo/pozza-esolang/README.md

 ```
 |this is a comment!|
 ```

-Oh, comments will not work with correct instructions by the way. (lol)
 ### Strings
 In pozza, you can print a string with '\\' and '/', for example: